PawelWozniak1/Portfolio_optimalization/README.md

 # Portfolio Optimization Project

-This project focuses on optimizing an investment portfolio by maximizing returns and minimizing risk.
-Using historical stock data, we explore various portfolios, calculate their risks and returns, and identify optimal portfolios along the efficient frontier.
+This project focuses on optimizing an investment portfolio using data from the American stock exchange.
+The analysis includes efficient frontier plotting, calculating the maximum Sharpe ratio portfolio, and visualizing optimal portfolios.

 ## Project Overview

 The goal of this analysis is to construct an optimal portfolio that aligns with specific investment objectives, such as maximizing the Sharpe ratio, minimizing risk, or achieving a target return.
 We use techniques from modern portfolio theory to determine the efficient frontier and identify the most efficient asset allocation.

+## Jupyter Notebook

+You can view all the code and detailed analysis in the Jupyter Notebook:

+- [Portfolio Optimization Notebook](Modern_Portfolio_Theory.ipynb) - This file contains the full analysis, from data preprocessing to plotting the efficient frontier.

 ### Key Objectives